 This fifth-year review for Assistant Professors was added because the reappointment review, at three years before the promotion decision, can be too soon for assessment of prospects for promotion.
 The ACAP review is timed to be later but still early enough for advice to be useful.
 Note that your ACAP materials (below) and presentation and the review outcome will not be shared with the promotions committee (COAP).

-Your department will need to provide various documents to ACAP at least two to three weeks in advance of your presentation, including:
+Your department will need to provide the following documents to ACAP well in advance of your presentation (see below for timing):